szczyglis-dev/py-gpt/README.md

 - When the `Computer use` tool is selected for an expert or when the `computer-use` model is chosen, all other tools will not be available for that model.

-## Agent (Autonomous)

-**Legacy mode — not recommended.
-Use the newer and more advanced `Chat with Agents` mode instead.**

-`Agent (Autonomous)` is a legacy single-agent loop for tasks that should continue across multiple model passes without requiring a new user message after every step.
-The same model keeps working on the original request, reviews the accumulated result, performs additional useful work or verification, and continues until the run is stopped by its configured rules.
-It does not create or orchestrate worker agents.

-The current implementation is **Chat-backed**.
-Autonomous requests use the same bridge, provider routing, API selection, native tool/function-call settings, and normal tool execution flow as standard `Chat`.

-Autonomous uses the same global **RAG** selector shown at the bottom of the toolbox.
-If no index is selected, it follows normal Chat routing.
-Selecting a valid index routes the run through the LlamaIndex RAG runtime with that index.
-Select `---` to keep normal Chat routing.

-**Run controls**

-- **Max run steps (iterations)** limits the number of autonomous model passes.
-Set it to `0` for an unlimited loop.
-Tool calls and their results are handled inside the normal tool flow and do not represent a separate user turn.
-- **Auto-stop** allows the agent to terminate the run early when it determines that the original goal is complete, or when a run-control condition requires stopping.
-When Auto-stop is disabled, the agent is not given the internal completion-control tool; the loop is then governed by the configured run limit or a manual/application stop.
-- **Always continue** keeps the run open-ended and instructs the agent to continue exploring useful in-scope refinements instead of voluntarily finishing.
-Enabling it automatically disables Auto-stop and ignores the configured iteration limit, so the run continues until it is stopped externally.
-- **Auto-stop** and **Always continue** are mutually exclusive.
-Enabling either one immediately disables the other; both may also be disabled.

-When the run limit is set to `0`, PyGPT shows an infinite-loop confirmation because an unattended run can generate substantial API usage, token consumption, and repeated tool actions.

-**WARNING:** Autonomous execution can perform repeated tool calls and external actions.
-Review enabled plugins and remote tools before starting a long or unlimited run, especially when file access, code/system execution, web actions, or other side effects are available.

 # Indexing and RAG